Leah1977/familyfavs/TESTING.md

 ![favicon not loading](static/images/testing_images/faviconnotdisplaying.png)

-Once I removed this the favicon loaded as expected.
+Once I removed this, the favicon loaded as expected.

 ![favicon displaying](static/images/testing_images/favicon_image.png)

 ## Hero image too small

-My hero image would not take up the full width of the screen.
+My hero image would not take up the entire width of the screen.

-This was due to add a container to the base.html.
+This was due to adding a container to the base.html.
-As the container was set to a max of 80%, it would not allow the image to fill the screen.
+The container was set to a max of 80%, so it would not allow the image to fill the screen.

 ![Hero image too small](static/images/testing_images/hero_image_too_small.png)

 I corrected this by removing the container from the base.html.

-I then edited the css for the hero image so that it took up the correct amount of space.
+I then edited the CSS for the hero image to take up the correct amount of space.

 ![Hero image](static/images/testing_images/hero_image.png)

 ## Icons not displaying

-My icons were not displaying
+My icons were not displaying.

 ![Icon not displaying](static/images/testing_images/icon_not_displaying.png)